 Plant protection products may present a risk of unacceptable effects to non-target organisms in the aquatic and terrestrial environments.
 Appraisal of the extent to whether these effects are unacceptable (or not) is based on laboratory tests in a number of standard organisms.
 The risk is estimated on basis of toxicity towards tested organisms, predicted exposure (which is modelled on the basis of the product's use/dossing and substance properties) and use of an Assessment Factor (AF) in order to take account of uncertainties.
-A tiered assessment is carried out, in which the estimate of toxicity and exposure are gradually refined towards a more realistic worst case, as described below.
+A tiered assessment is carried out, in which the estimate of toxicity and exposure are gradually refined towards a more realistic worst case or introduction of risk mitigation measures, as described below.